 One big party!

-Each fall, hundreds of hot rods and vintage motorcycles pour into Springfield for the Route 66 Mother Road Festival.
-Live music, vendors and outdoor concerts fuel the fun (September 26–28, 2014).
-Don’t miss out on the free car show.
-(800) 545-7300; visit-springfieldillinois.com
+Each fall, more than a thousand hot rods and vintage motorcycles pour into Springfield for the International Route 66 Mother Road Festival.
+Live music and food vendors fuel the fun (September 25–27, 2015).
+(800) 545-7300; visitspringfieldillinois.com